 But there are things you can do to increase your chances, to get better, and to have a real shot at that thing you just can't ignore.
-That thing you want so bad.
-That thing you just know you can do if only...
+That thing you want to do.
+Or be.

-I've learned those things from my interviews with professional artists - people who have put in the work, closed the gap, and are living their dream.
-This blog was inspired by one such interview with Golden-Globe-winning producer Don Hahn (e.g. Beauty and the Beast, Lion King, Waking Sleeping Beauty) and his amazing book on creativity called Brain Storm (fun fact: Don also designed the Creative Teacup logo).
+Nothing has helped me pursue my creative dreams more than hearing the stories of others who've done the same.
+This blog was inspired by one such story, an interview I did for my next book with Golden-Globe-winning producer Don Hahn (e.g. Beauty and the Beast, Lion King, Waking Sleeping Beauty) and his amazing book on creativity called Brain Storm (fun fact: Don also designed the Creative Teacup logo).